talon-one/talon_one.js/docs/ManagementApi.md

 > CustomerActivityReport getCustomerActivityReport(rangeStart, rangeEnd, applicationId, customerId, opts)

-Get Activity Report for Single Customer
+Get customer&#39;s activity report

-Fetch summary report for single application customer based on a time range
+Fetch the summary report of a given customer in the given application, in a time range.

 ### Example